DIYmasks/diymasks.github.io/index.md

 ### Are you a doctor?

 No medical doctors here.
 We are a doctor of philosophy (PhD in Electronic Engineering) and an aspiring doctor of phylosophy (wannabe PhD in Economic History).
-My sister is a doctor, though, and she recommended me the video tutorial we followed for our masks.

 ### Full disclosure